daffl/rubberduck/readme.md

 		// name : The function name
 	});

-You can also listen to specific methods being executed by using camelcased event names.
+You can also listen to specific events by using camelcased event names.
-So to get an event only before the _test_ method attach the following event listener:
+To get an event only before the _test_ method, attach the following event listener:

 	emitter.on('beforeTest', function(args, instance, name) {
 	});